kimjoyc/LeetCode/README.md

 Handling Unicode Characters (Follow-up)
 If the inputs contain Unicode characters, adapt the solution by using a hash map or an array of appropriate size to accommodate the larger character set.
 The time complexity remains O(n), and the space complexity becomes O(k), where k is the size of the character set (e.g., 128 for ASCII, or a larger value for Unicode).

+## Valid Parentheses
+### Problem Statement
+Given a string s containing just the characters '(', ')', '{', '}', '[', and ']', determine if the input string is valid.

+An input string is valid if:
+Open brackets must be closed by the same type of brackets.
+Open brackets must be closed in the correct order.
+Every closing bracket has a corresponding open bracket of the same type.

+### Example
+Example 1:

+Input:
+s = "()"
+Output:
+true
+Example 2:

+Input:
+s = "()[]{}"
+Output:
+Example 3:

+Input:
+s = "(]"
+Output:
+false
+### Constraints
+1 <= s.length <= 10^4
+s consists of parentheses only '()[]{}'.

+### Solution
+The problem requires determining whether a given string of parentheses is valid according to certain rules:

+1. Open brackets must be closed by the same type of brackets.
+2. Open brackets must be closed in the correct order.
+3. Every closing bracket has a corresponding open bracket of the same type.

+The provided C++ code uses a stack-based approach.

+Initialize a Stack: The algorithm starts by creating an empty stack to keep track of open brackets encountered while iterating through the input string.

+Iterate through the Input String: The algorithm iterates through each character in the input string.

+Handling Open Brackets: If the current character is an open bracket ('(', '[', or '{'), it is pushed onto the stack, indicating that an open bracket has been encountered.

+Handling Closing Brackets: If the current character is a closing bracket (')', ']', or '}'), the algorithm checks if the stack is not empty (indicating there was a matching open bracket).
+It also checks if the top of the stack corresponds to the expected open bracket for the current closing bracket.
+If the conditions are met, the top element (matching open bracket) is popped from the stack.

+Checking Validity: If any of the conditions for a valid string of parentheses are violated (e.g., mismatched brackets or a closing bracket without a corresponding open bracket), the algorithm immediately returns false, indicating an invalid string.

+Final Check: After iterating through the input string, the algorithm checks if the stack is empty.
+If the stack is empty, it means all open brackets have been successfully closed, and the input string is valid.
+If the stack is not empty, it means there are unmatched open brackets, and the input string is invalid.

+Return Result: The algorithm returns true if the stack is empty (indicating a valid string of parentheses) and false otherwise (indicating an invalid string).

+Time Complexity Analysis
+The time complexity of the solution is O(n), where n is the length of the input string s.
+The for loop iterates through each character in the input string, taking O(n) time.
+Inside the loop, each operation (push, pop, and top) on the stack takes O(1) time.

+Space Complexity Analysis
+The space complexity of the solution is O(n), where n is the length of the input string s.
+The space used by the stack is proportional to the number of open brackets in the input string.
+In the worst case, if all characters in the input string are open brackets, the stack could contain all of them, resulting in O(n) space usage.

+This algorithm efficiently validates the input string for valid parentheses using a stack-based approach, ensuring adherence to the specified rules for valid parentheses.